awsdocs/amazon-ec2-user-guide/doc_source/efa-working-with.md

  You can change the security group that is associated with an EFA\.
 To enable OS\-bypass functionality, the EFA must be a member of a security group that allows all inbound and outbound traffic to and from the security group itself\.

-You change the security group that is associated with an EFA in the same way that you change the security group that is associated with an ENI\.
+You change the security group that is associated with an EFA in the same way that you change the security group that is associated with an elastic network interface\.
 For more information, see [Changing the Security Group](using-eni.md#eni_security_group)\.

 ## Detaching an EFA<a name="efa-detach"></a>

 To detach an EFA from an instance, you must first stop the instance\.
 You cannot detach an EFA from an instance that is in the running state\.

-You detach an EFA from an instance in the same way that you detach an ENI from an instance\.
+You detach an EFA from an instance in the same way that you detach an elastic network interface from an instance\.
 For more information, see [Detaching a Network Interface from an Instance](using-eni.md#detach_eni)\.

 ## Viewing EFAs<a name="efa-view"></a>

 You can view all of the EFAs in your account\.

-You view EFAs in the same way that you view ENIs\.
+You view EFAs in the same way that you view elastic network interfaces\.
 For more information, see [Viewing Details about a Network Interface](using-eni.md#view_eni_details)\.

 ## Deleting an EFA<a name="efa-delete"></a>

 To delete an EFA, you must first detach it from the instance\.
 You cannot delete an EFA while it is attached to an instance\.

-You delete EFAs in the same way that you delete ENIs\.
+You delete EFAs in the same way that you delete elastic network interfaces\.
 For more information, see [Deleting a Network Interface](using-eni.md#delete_eni)\.